Interface AudioTrack

 int getFrameIndex()

-AudioTrack(int4 samples[], optional bool loop)
+AudioTrack(int4 samples[], optional bool loop, int loopToFrame, int loopAtFrame)

 Instantiate a new audio track, with initial samples.
-If loop is set to true, the sample set is looped until either append() or finish() is called.
+If loop is set to true, the sample set will be looped in playback until either append() or finish() is called.
+If loop is set to true, the parameters loopToFrame and loopAtFrame can optionally be used to specify the looped region of the sample set using frame indices, otherwise the sample will be looped after its last frame back to its first frame.

 void setVolume(int1 volume)